Hyphaed/vmware-vmmon-vmnet-linux-6.17.x/README.md

 **That's it!** The Python wizard will:
 - Detect your hardware (CPU, GPU, NVMe, virtualization features)
 - Show you which kernels are installed
-- Let you choose optimization mode (Optimized = 20-40% faster + Wayland fix)
+- Let you choose optimization mode (Optimized = 20-35% faster with hardware-specific compilation)
 - Compile, install, and test modules automatically

 ---